2000 United States presidential election in Oklahoma: By congressional district

-Bush won all 6 congressional districts, including one held by a Democrat.
+Bush won all six congressional districts, including one that elected a Democrat.

 Electors

 The electors of each state and the District of Columbia met on December 18, 2000 to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All were pledged to and voted for George W. Bush and Dick Cheney: